caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

    selected digit.
 Clicking on an arrow button will increment or decrement the digit.
 The WheelSwitch will also accept input of a new value via the keyboard by double clicking on the value.
 Escape aborts the input.
 Type Enter to finish the input.
-   Due to type constraints rounding errors begin at 15 total digits, affected digits will be colored with a different color.
-   The constraints also affect the maximum and minimum values: the higher the precision used, the lower the maximum value  will be (and other way around)
-   - these constraints depend on the maximum limit that set by either the EPICS channel or the user by right-clicking on the widget.
+Inputs are restricted to Limits, either set by channel or by the user.
+To correctly display a number, the number must be between the upper and lower limits.

+   Due to internal constraints, the maximum displayable digits are limited to 15:
+   Above this threshold, rounding errors can occur, which are colored in another color.
+   Those constraints affect large numbers as well - the more digits a number has before the comma, the less will be displayable after.
+   If a value is received by the channel that is above the implemented limits, the widget shifts the comma to correctly display the value received - if a number is very big, displayable precision can be lost.
+   To avoid any issues caused by this, make sure that your limit is set high enough that such a shift doesn't occur.

 --------------